kcarnold/cs344/content/units/01introduction/lab/index.md

 1. Use the lab computers.
 Pro: all the software is installed; you can use nice tools like VS Code.
 Con: you need to be physically in the lab.
 (Guacamole remote access is limited and doesn't have good GPUs.)
 2. Use a cloud provider, like Kaggle or Google Colab.
 Pro: can run things anywhere, with decent GPUs.
 Con: availability may be limited if servers are busy; Git integration is not as refined.
 3. Set things up on your laptop.
 Some things might be quite slow if you don't have a GPU configured.
+But you'll be able to use your own filesystem, and you'll have everything with you when you come to class.

 #### Setup on Lab Computers